 Rather reactionary and hasty fashion writers have written off striped suits as twentieth century relics.
 The followers of such folly have agreed to the reasoning that they are only appropriate for the now terribly unfashionable City banker or the East End-born Capone wannabe, neither of which are characters sufficiently savoury for fashion leadership.

 I myself scoff at such myopic analysis; the stripe is foremost an expression of style, not position or social class.
 The stripe knows no century or decade in which it must be imprisoned.
 The manacled confinement in which it finds itself, loathed for its associations and ignored for its aesthetic, is entirely the fault of fashion-centric witch hunters; out to sound the death knell for as many of the 57 varieties as possible.
-As the gushing young female in the café proved, there are too many admirers of stripes for them to be truly buried and forgotten.

 However, the stripe gang has definite leaders.
 And, though stripes certainly cross social and professional boundaries, there are strong associations with certain types that simply cannot be ignored.